 A boat trip through the fjords from Flåm

-The landscapes here are just immense, the scale of the mountains and the width of the fjords dwarfs everything.
-Boats were just specks in the distance and even a cruise ship coming in to dock looked like a toy boat.
-You’re surrounded by so many shades of green, but amongst it there are flashes of red from wooden buildings along the waterfront and white from the cascading waterfalls.
-You might even spot a harbour seal in the water if you can drag your eyes downwards for long enough.
+The landscapes in this part of Norway are just immense.
+The scale of the mountains and the width of the fjords dwarfs everything.
+Boats are just specks in the distance and even a fjord cruise ship coming in to dock looks like a toy boat.
+There are endless shades of green everywhere you look, with flashes of red from the wooden buildings along the waterfront and white from the waterfalls cascading down the cliffs.
+You might even spot a porpoise or a harbour seal in the water if you can drag your eyes down for long enough.

 The most inaccessible of them all is the farm at Stigen.
 This is built way up on the mountainside, 300 metres above sea level.
-The only way up is via a narrow, winding path cut into the cliffside – though that’s an improvement on a few hundred years ago when there was just a ladder.
-The farm gets its name from the Norwegian word for ladder, and the story goes that if the farmer got any unwelcome visitors, like the sheriff coming to collect his taxes, then he’d just pull the ladder up.
+The only way to get up there is via a narrow, winding path that’s been cut into the cliffside.
+Although that’s an improvement on a few hundred years ago when there was just a ladder.
+The farm gets its name from the Norwegian word for ladder, and the story goes that if the farmer ever got any unwelcome visitors – like the sheriff coming to collect his taxes – then he’d just pull the ladder up.

 As we sailed on, an almost vertical rocky mountain at Britelen marked the point where the two branches of the Sognefjord split.
 This is where you leave Aurlandsfjord and move into the Nærøyfjord.
 One of the villages along this stretch of water is Styvi.
 It started life as a farming village, but in the 1600s it was made the terminus of Norway’s Royal Post Road – the Kongevegen.
 Back then if you were transporting post through the fjords you could travel as far as Styvi by road, then you had to get into a boat and row the next 48 kilometres as far as Lærdal.
 Styvi’s still got its own post office – the smallest still in operation in Norway.